shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     );
 ```

-We also dispatch fetchData action creator using the dispatch object created already.
+We also dispatch the `fetchData` action creator using the dispatch object created already.

 ```js
    useEffect(()=>{